JaneJYLim/react-study-udemy/README.md

   learn concept of props using how to make card

 ### section4
-  learn differences of Functional Components and class Components learn class Components using how to make weatherDisplay
+  learn differences of Functional Components and Class Components refactoring from Functional Components to Class Components learn class Components using how to make weatherDisplay(1)